YogeshRajasekhar/ED5315_Mobile_Robot_Sim_Setup/Assignment_4/README.md

   4. Launch Spyder.
 Click on File -> Open and navigate to the downloaded setup.
 Select the file main.py, run it by clicking on the green play button.(Always ensure you are in the same repository!)

+  5. Always ensure that the simulation is running before you launch the code, otherwise you will get an error that says **"Failed connecting to the remote API server.
+Program ended"**.
+(In some systems, you might have to slow down the simulation for it to match the output.
+Please use the tortoise button in that case, and then run main.py)

-  5. If you had defined the update step correctly, you will see a robot moving along with a phantom robot.
+  6. If you had defined the update step correctly, you will see a robot moving along with a phantom robot.
 The real robot is the ground truth and the phantom robot 's position is based on your EKF implementation.

 ## Solution video:
 Your output would look like this.